synw/django-jssor/README.md

 # Install

-Install or clone the latest developpement version:
+Install or clone for the latest developpement version:

   ```bash
 pip install django-jssor